Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 China is also the world’s largest exporter, boasting an export value of approximately $2.5 trillion USD in 2019, according to Statista.
 In fact, the country’s year-over-year export growth hovered near 17% from 2002 to 2012.

 Around $56.5 billion worth of Chinese goods were imported to Canada in 2019, making China Canada’s second largest import partner.
 The United States is Canada’s biggest import partner, with roughly $230 billion worth of goods passing over the border in 2019.
-But China is actually the United States’ biggest import partner, with $435.5 billion worth of goods imported in 2020.
+That being said, China is actually the United States’ biggest import partner, with $435.5 billion worth of goods imported in 2020.

 The bottom line?
 China is a major driver of economic growth and backing.
 Chinese companies presents a potentially lucrative investment opportunity for Canadian investors.